14.3 Income Statement

 the applicable domestic federal statutory tax rate).

-Reconciling items may be aggregated in the disclosure if they are individually
+reconciling items may be aggregated in the disclosure if they are individually

 less than 5 percent of the computed amount.
 Reconciling items that are